OlivierBlanvillain/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 ### Conditional Type Constraints

 Often, the checks in a conditional type will provide us with some new information.
-Just like with narrowing with type guards can give us a more specific type, the true branch of a conditional type will further constraint generics by the type we check against.
+Just like with narrowing type guards can give us a more specific type, the true branch of a conditional type will further constraint generics by the type we check against.

 For example, let's take the following: